Website monitoring

 - Quick link to full monitoring view

-The prominent status banner at the top shows your website's current health:
+The status banner at the top shows your website's current health:

 - Green Banner - Site is up and responding normally

-- Response Time Badge - Shows how quickly your site responded
+- Response Time Badge - How quickly your site responded

-- HTTP Status Badge - Displays the server response code
+- HTTP Status Badge - The server response code

 - Last Checked - Timestamp of the most recent check